waheebedrees/waheeb-cli/README.md

 ## About

-Waheeb CLI is a unique personal command-line interface accessible directly through your web browser.
-It serves as an interactive and engaging way to explore the professional profile, skills, projects, and interests of Waheeb Edrees, an AI researcher and engineer.
-This CLI provides a dynamic alternative to traditional static resumes or portfolios, offering a hands-on experience for anyone interested in his work and background.
+Waheeb CLI is a web-based command-line interface that introduces Waheeb Edrees, a student who enjoys learning, building projects, and exploring research ideas.
+Instead of a traditional resume or portfolio, this CLI offers an interactive experience where you can discover his skills, projects, and personal interests in a fun and engaging way.

 ## Features